 Out of the Exchange and Into the Stock Market

 In 2003 the exchange-traded fund (ETF) was introduced.
 ETFs are supposed to be 100% backed by actual gold, but many investors and analysts believe that since the shareholder never takes possession of the metal there could be room for fraud and/or negligence on behalf of the share issuers.
 Although ETFs may seem to be an easy way to invest in gold, they actually introduce another layer of risk (due to the doubts surrounding the volume of metal backing each share) while having none of the safety benefits of physical gold ownership.

 Untangling the Rat’s Nest

-Trading directly in the gold market is indeed complex.
-Fortunately, there exists a far superior option – invest in physical gold through Certified Gold Exchange.
-Our PriceMatchPlus® guarantee assures you the best prices for both Gold Bullion for short-term investments and Certified Gold Coins for your long-term investment strategy.
-Call 1-800-300-0715 for the best volume discounts available.
+Trading directly in the gold market can be quite complex.
+Fortunately, there exists a far superior option – invest in physical gold through the Certified Gold Exchange.
+Our industry-exclusive PriceMatchPlus® guarantee assures you our best prices for certified gold and silver, and it always includes free home or office delivery.
+Call (800) 300-0715 for the best volume discounts available.